-Hives, random skin eruptions, fatigue, indigestion, anemia, painful cystic acne, and extreme stomach pain.
+Hives, random skin eruptions, fatigue, indigestion, anemia, painful cystic acne and extreme stomach pain.
 These are just a few of the inexplicably increasing symptoms I had grown accustomed to over the years.
 My skin was extremely dry and itchy, to the point where lotion and oils were useless.
 I suffered from depression and had extreme nausea and occasional vomiting after eating.
-I was in so much pain toward the end of last year that I stopped eating for days, convinced that I had stomach cancer.
+I was in so much pain toward the end of last year that I stopped eating for days, convinced I had stomach cancer.
 Even when I did eat, salad was the only thing I could consume without experiencing severe discomfort.
 Finally, I went to a gastroenterologist.

-The first gastroenterologist I saw wasn’t convinced that it was cancer.
+The first gastroenterologist I saw wasn’t convinced it was cancer.
 I was sent to an allergist about my skin and given a prescription for steroidal pills for my alleged eczema since I had a history of allergies, sent to a therapist, told to take prescription iron supplements, given probiotics and tested for celiac.
-My dry skin didn’t respond to the steroidal pills, and the probiotics helped with a lot of my stomach pain so I was able to eat more but still noticed that I’d vomit or experience extreme nausea shortly after eating things like pizza, sandwiches and even crackers or toast, and my indigestion wouldn’t quit, even with prescription antacids.
+My dry skin didn’t respond to the steroidal pills, and the probiotics helped with a lot of my stomach pain, so I was able to eat more but still noticed that I’d vomit or experience extreme nausea shortly after eating pizza, sandwiches and even crackers or toast, and my indigestion wouldn’t quit, even with prescription antacids.

 Now, phase two of my understanding of gluten-free living has begun.
 I’m educating myself, starting with a book called Wheat Belly, which explains that there are different types of aversions to gluten that are still causing debate in the medical world.
-Some doctors don’t believe that any kind of gluten allergy is an actual condition, unless someone tests positive for celiac, so the general public isn’t very educated on the matter either.
+Some doctors don’t believe that any kind of gluten allergy is an actual condition unless someone tests positive for celiac, so the general public isn’t very educated on the matter, either.

 Starrene Rhett Rocque is a pop culture junky who often fantasizes about becoming a shotgun-toting B-movie heroine, and aspires to save the world from the impending #ZombieApocolypse… In reality she’s a freelance journalist who muses about pop culture at GangStarrGirl.com, and fitness, at GruntsandGlam.com.
 Follow her on Twitter @GangStarrGirl.